Jaundice in newborns

 Most of the time, jaundice goes away on its own.

-Sometimes babies will need help to get their bilirubin levels down.
-One way to do this is with phototherapy, where your baby’s skin is exposed to light.
+Sometimes, babies will need help to get their bilirubin levels down.
+One way to do this is with phototherapy, where your baby’s skin is exposed to a special blue light.
 The skin absorbs the light and changes the bilirubin so that his body can more easily get rid of it in stool and urine.
 Phototherapy is usually done in a hospital, but sometimes babies can be treated at home.

 Exposing your baby to sunlight (directly or indirectly) can be harmful.
 Do not do this without first discussing with your health care provider.